 Please use this identifier to cite or link to this item:

-|Title:||Standardisation of absorbed dose by means of an aluminium calorimeter.|
+|Title:||Standardisation of absorbed dose by means of an aluminium calorimeter|

+|Abstract:||An aluminium calorimeter was used to determine an absorbed 'dose in water' calibration factor for a thimble ionisation chamber for Co gamma radiation.
+Several distinct steps were involved in the calibration.
 An absorbed 'dose in aluminium' calibration factor for the chamber was measured to determine the effect of depth on this factor; this calibration factor was used to transfer experimentally the measured dose in aluminium to dose in a water phantom at depths of 5 cm and 7 cm for a range of field sizes.
 A build-up factor (to describe the radiation quality) in the water phantom was calculated as a function of depth and field size.
 Using these steps, an absorbed dose in water calibration factor for the thimble chamber was measured over a limited range of radiation quality.
 Two further experiments were made to test the overall calibration procedure.
 The dose in water measurements were used to determine the G-value for ferric ion production by irradiating ferrous sulphate dosimeters for two or three field sizes at depths of 5 and 7 cm respectively.
 The measured G-values were compared with those obtained by other workers using calorimetry.
 The long-term stability of the calorimeter was observed over a period of about 14 months, during which time no change was detected in the calorimeter.|

 |Appears in Collections:||Scientific and Technical Reports|

-Items in APO are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.